terrabrasilis/deforestation_dashboard/README.md

 ## Build

-Run `npm run start-build-prod` to build the project to production.
+Run `npm run build-prod` to build the project to production.
 The build artifacts will be stored in the `dist/` directory.

 ## Using dependency from link